dbut2/dbut2.github.io/content/blog/homelab-in-review.md

 From this point on it was clear I needed better rules for myself on keeping backups, and not allowing myself to lose everything in one go.
 Luckily at least most of the services I cared about were set up months ago and had made their way to the repo, and for personal stuff I was able to put together various backups, uploads etc I had collected over the years so not too much was lost.

-I also put a note that anything on the machine could be lost at any time, so if it was important then don't leave just on their.
+I also put a note that anything on the machine could be lost at any time, so if it was important then don't leave just leave it on the machine.
 I had also later purchased a NAS to further remove any reliance on the machine.

 Now with GitHub acting as the only source of method for deployments, anything else deployed had 0 expectation to be up and usable, the NAS serving as storage server for any services, and the network configuration, I was at a point again where things were stable and I was freely able to make changes and add new services without issue.